Human rights in North Korea: Women and forced prostitution

 A group called "A Woman's Voice International" alleged that the state forcibly drafts girls as young as 14 years old to work in the so-called kippŭmjo, which includes prostitution teams.
 The source used is unclear as to whether only adult kippŭmjo are assigned to prostitution or whether there is prostitution of children – other kippŭmjo activities include massaging and cabaret dancing.
 Claims were made by representatives of "A Woman's Voice International", that they are ordered "to marry guards of Kim Jong-il or national heroes" when they are 25 years old.

-Forced abortion
+Forced abortions

 The People's Republic of China returns all refugees from North Korea, treated as illegal immigrants, usually imprisoning them in a short-term facility.
 Women who are suspected of being impregnated by Chinese men are subjected to forced abortions; babies born alive are killed.
 Abortions up to full term are induced by injection; live premature babies or full-term newborns are sometimes killed but more commonly simply discarded into a bucket or box and then buried.
 They may live several days in the disposal container.